 At morning Mass candles are lit.
 Tongues of fire come upon us now.
 The fire that created the Big Bang billions of years ago is with us now, as the bread and wine, and water enter our cosmic prayer.

 Can daily prayer, if we let it, give us eyes to see creation as our partner in praising God.
-Our readings this 1st week of Lent are about prayer.
+Our readings for the 1st week of Lent are about prayer.
 They begin Monday with the final judgment from Matthew’s gospel.
 Those judged ask “when did we see you” in the “the least.”

 Can we say “the least” also includes creation, which today we have reduced to the least?
 Can prayer be a way of seeing it?